truenas/documentation/content/CORE/GettingStarted/_index.md

 </div>

-This section guides you through installing and accessing TrueNAS, storing and backing up data, sharing data over a network, and expanding TrueNAS with different applications solutions.
+This section guides you through installing and accessing TrueNAS, storing and backing up data, sharing data over a network, throubleshoot issues, and expanding TrueNAS with different applications solutions.

 For more detailed interface reference articles, configuration instructions, and tuning recommendations, see the remaining sections in this topic.
 Content sections are organized by order of appearance in the web interface.